 Always make sure that your online presence is up to date when you are doing shows.
 This is where (professional) buyers and the media might be checking you out prior to your event.

 Your website is also the most likely place where people will go after the show to order.
 Very often during trade shows, buyers will see many potential clients, but will only place orders after the show.
-Or partners at a Christmas craft fair might prefer to keep their purchases confidential, so give them discreetly your business card with a web address for an online sale after the event.
+Or visitors to a Christmas craft fair might prefer to keep their purchases confidential, so discreetly give them your business card with a website address for an online sale after the event.

 Action 8: Share your story and pictures on social media (5 minutes each time)

-Social media isn’t always great to get you sales, but it’s an excellent way to raise your profile and to drive traffic to your website!
+Social media isn’t always great for getting sales, but it’s an excellent way to raise your profile and to drive traffic to your website!

-Share your excitement that you are keen to do a show, especially if you are a first time exhibitor, have been selected for an award or if it is a high profile show.
-Your passion for what you do should shine through as it’s very contagious and people love buying from real people at events!
+Share your excitement about the show, especially if you are a first time exhibitor, have been selected for an award, or if it is a high profile show.
+Your passion for what you do should shine through as it’s very contagious and people love buying from real and lively people at events!

 Social media works far better if you have got good images.
 You are much more likely to be followed, ‘liked’ and shared.
-Don’t just include product images, but include close-up shots, work-in-progress images or what inspired you, photos and short videos of your studio or the place you work are popular too.
+Don’t just include product images, but include close-up shots, work-in-progress images, or share what inspired you to make what you make.
+Photos and short videos of your studio or the place you work are popular too.
+People love having a nosey!
 Add some personality to your social media, but stay on brand.
 What do you want to be known for?

-Include text on top of your image to make the Call To Action clearer (use Canva or Photoshop to do this!).
+Include text on your image to make the Call to Action clearer (use Canva or Photoshop to do this!).
 Make it super clear in your social media WHEN the show is and WHERE it is.
-Do a countdown’ (e.g. in two weeks’ time, this weekend) as many people don’t know what date it is today!
-Include driving instructions or the main event website too.
-Use the location also as a hashtag as locals will pick up on that. #thingstodoinLondonthisweekend
+Do a countdown’ (e.g. in two weeks’ time, this weekend – Stories are great for this!) as many people don’t know what date it is today!
+Include how to get there or the main event website too.
+Use the location also as a hashtag as locals will pick up on that. #thingstodoinLondonthisweekend #whatsoninFarnham

 Update your social media bio with details of the events you are showing at.
 Include their social media handle.
 When people search for that event then the chances that your profile pops up in their search will increase massively!

 If you include a picture of a specific product then always include a clickable link (depending on the social media channel) back to the product page on your website.
-People want convenience, they don’t want to be sent to your homepage where they then have to find that product they were interested in!
-Social media is key to driving traffic to your site – make it as easy as possible for your potential clients.
+People want convenience, they don’t want to be sent to your homepage where they then have to root around for what they were interested in!
+Social media is great for driving traffic to your site – make it as easy as possible for your potential clients.

-Social media is a great tool to network in advance with fellow exhibitors.
-Get in touch with exhibitors near you on social media to build up a rapport before the setting up day – this is especially useful if you are part of a group stand, are a first-time exhibitor or at an international event where you might not know that many people yet.
-Promoting other exhibitors you admire on your social media too is also a really good way to promote the event indirectly.
+Social media is also a great tool for networking in advance with fellow exhibitors.
+Get in touch with exhibitors near you on social media to build up a rapport before the setting up day – this is especially useful if you are part of a group stand, are a first-time exhibitor, or at an international event where you might not know many people yet.
+Promoting other exhibitors you admire on your social media is also a really good way to promote the event indirectly and they will really thank you for it or even reciprocate.

-Don’t forget to tag the event organiser and use the event hashtag in your social media posts so that they will see it in their own timelines too.
-If you have got great pictures then it’s much more likely that they will re-use your posts and spread them even wider through their own social media networks.
+Don’t forget to tag the event organiser and use the event hashtag in your social media posts so that they are notified of your posts.
+If you have got great pictures then it’s much more likely that they will re-use your posts and spread them to an even wider audience.
 This is a brilliant way to get more and better social media followers or to get noticed in advance of the show by (trade) buyers and the press.
 People often search events using the event hashtag to see the kind of work that will be at the show and to see whether its worth going or not.

-Prior to and during the show share pictures of your stand, your display, the event, the queues, the people attending, the venue, the catalogue or the packaging, … Using short videos or do an Instagram Live from your stand can work really well too!
+Prior to and during the show share pictures of your stand, your display, the event, the queues, the people attending, the venue, the catalogue, or your packaging, … Using short videos or even doing a short Instagram Live from your stand can work really well too!

-I often network on social media with specific exhibitors prior to attending a major craft fair or design trade show.
-I also find it useful to see images of stands so that when I am walking the busy aisles it’s much easier to recognise our social media followers in real life.
+I often network on social media with exhibitors prior to attending a major craft fair or design trade show.
+I also find it useful to see images of stands on socials so that when I am walking the busy aisles it’s much easier to recognise these connections.

 Action 9: Make time for event marketing (1 hour)